hfp/xconfigure/config/cp2k/README.md

 ./configure-get.sh cp2k
 ```

-Alternatively, one can download the afore mentioned ARCH-files manually:
+<a name="get-the-arch-files"></a>Alternatively, one can download the afore mentioned ARCH-files manually:

 ```bash
 cd cp2k-6.1/arch